heis-sn3/python-projects/README.md

 ## Project Structure

 The repository is organized into folders, each representing a separate Python project.
-Inside each project folder, you'll find the project-specific files and documentation.
-Below is a brief overview of the structure:
+Inside each project folder, you'll find the project-specific files.